Who is my advisor?

 Why do I have to get advised to get my RAN number?

 Advisement is an essential part of planning your academic career.
-Your advisor will help you to carefully plan your program of study and track graduation requirements as well as serve as a resource.
-It is important that you meet with your advisor at least once each semester.
-Meeting with your advisor prior to registration will ensure that you are enrolling in appropriate courses which will help you to progress satisfactorily toward your degree requirements.
+Your academic advisor will help you to carefully plan your program of study and track graduation requirements as well as serve as a resource.
+It is important that you meet with your academic advisor at least once each semester.
+Meeting with your academic advisor prior to registration will ensure that you are enrolling in appropriate courses which will help you to progress satisfactorily toward your degree requirements.

 Do I have to take FYE 1220?